zeruhur/loner/loner-en.md

 > **Obstacle?** Time
 > Tobias Wethern took Zahra under his wing when her parents died.
 That's why she can't say no to him now.
 Tobias wants Zahra to steal a datapad from the Leton Corporation's subsidiary.
 He doesn't know precisely where it is stored, but that in 24 hours it will be taken from the company's security corps to be transferred to another location.

-## Keep the action in motion
+## Keep The Action In Motion

 A game in *Loner* is a succession of scenes.
 A scene is a unit of time in which a certain action takes place in pursuit of a certain short-term goal.
 In a traditional role-playing game, it is the Game Master who proposes the scene and moves the world and NPCs.
-In a solo role-playing game, on the other hand, the player asks questions to an Oracle (as he would to a GM) who will provide a closed answer.
+In *Loner*, on the other hand, the player asks questions to an Oracle (as he would to a GM) who will provide a closed answer.
 It is therefore necessary to formulate questions whose answer is binary (Yes, No).

 You’ll need 2d6 in one color (**Chance Dice**), and 2d6 in another (**Risk Dice**).